As a creative, the money & business side of things may not be the most enjoyable.

 Even if you don't send many invoices within your creative business, you can use Stripe to accept payment for physical products, digital goods, and more.

-As a fallback (and more simplified) option, Novo Bank has an invoicing feature that feeds payments directly to my bank account and most banks offer a similar feature.
+As a fallback (and more simplified) option, Novo Bank and Found Bank have a invoicing features that feed payments directly to your bank account, and most banks offer a similar feature.